 Surprise in Short Interest

-We extract the news component of short-selling activity by accounting for important cross-sectional, distributional differences in short interest.
+We extract the news component of short-selling activity by accounting for important cross-sectional, distributional differences in short interest data.
 The resulting measure of surprise in short interest negatively predicts the cross section of both U.S. and international equity returns.
-Our results also indicate that this predictability originates from short sellers' informed trading on mispricing and the market's underreaction to the news component of short-sale reports.
-Consistent with the notion of costly arbitrage, the return predictability is stronger among illiquid, volatile stocks and stocks with high information uncertainty, but importantly, unrelated short-selling frictions.
+Our results also indicate that this predictability originates from short sellers' informed trading on mispricing and investors' underreaction due to their anchoring on past short interest.
+Finally, consistent with the notion of costly arbitrage, the return predictability is stronger among illiquid, volatile stocks and stocks with high information uncertainty, but importantly, unrelated to short-selling frictions.

 JEL Classification: G12, G14, G23